Gerpiili369/GerpBot/README.md

 - `url`: External address for web server.
 - `token`: Discord bot token.
 - `tubeKey`: YouTube API key.
 Required for playing music from YouTube.
+- `osu`: osu!
+API key.
+Required for checking using osu -command.

 ### Install node-canvas (optional)
 For canvas functionality you will need `node-canvas`.
 It is backed by [Cairo](http://cairographics.org/) which means it probably didn't install correctly when you were running `npm i`.
 Installation guide for `node-canvas` with Cairo can be found [here](https://www.npmjs.com/package/canvas).
 Don't forget to set `canvasEnabled` to `true` in your `config.json`!